so0k/devsecops-workshop/README.md

 - Next 60-75 minutes is getting dockercoins in Swarm Mode services across servers.
 Big Win.
 - Last 15-30 minutes is for stateful services, DAB files, and questions.

-## Past events

-Since its inception, this workshop has been delivered dozens of times, to thousands of people, and has continuously evolved.
-This is a short history of the first times it was delivered.
-Look also in the "tags" of this repository: they all correspond to successive iterations of this workshop.
-If you attended a past version of the workshop, you can use these tags to see what has changed since then.

-- QCON, New York City (2015, June)
-- KCDC, Kansas City (2015, June)
-- JDEV, Bordeaux (2015, July)
-- OSCON, Portland (2015, July)
-- StrangeLoop, Saint Louis (2015, September)
-- LISA, Washington D.C.
-(2015, November)
-- SCALE, Pasadena (2016, January)
-- Zenika, Paris (2016, February)
-- Container Solutions, Amsterdam (2016, February)
-- ... and much more!

 # Problems?
 Bugs?
 Questions?